Is Intel Destined for Greatness?

 Putting the pieces together

-Intel has many of the qualities that make up a great stock, but no stock is truly perfect.
+Today, Intel has few of the qualities that make up a great stock, but no stock is truly perfect.
 Digging deeper can help you uncover the answers you need to make a great buy -- or to stay away from a stock that's going nowhere.

-The article Is Intel Destined for Greatness? originally appeared on Fool.com.Fool contributor Alex Planes holds no financial position in any company mentioned here.
-Add him on Google+ or follow him on Twitter @TMFBiggles for more news and insights.
-The Motley Fool owns shares of Apple, Intel, Microsoft, and Qualcomm.
-Motley Fool newsletter services recommend Apple and Intel.
+The article Is Intel Destined for Greatness? originally appeared on Fool.com.Fool contributor Alex Planes owns shares of Intel.
+The Motley Fool recommends Amazon.com, Apple, Google, and Intel and owns shares of Amazon.com, Apple, Google, Intel, Microsoft, and Qualcomm.
 Try any of our Foolish newsletter services free for 30 days.
-We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
+We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.